microsoft-healthcare-madison/team/okrs-2023-may.md

 * P1-JM Deploy the facade over PACS on a cloud platform that is world-accessible
 * P1-JM Integrate deployed facade with SMART App Launcher
 * P1-JM Develop a "basic mechanics" demonstration app that can run against SMART App Launcher
-* P4-JM Devel a more playful and open-ended demonstration app like "make a 3D print of my brain"
+* P4-JM Develop a more playful and open-ended demonstration app like "make a 3D print of my brain"
 * (After May) Collect feedback from at least five end users who use the demo environment

 ### Community, Education and Dissemination